Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

   - `Kubernetes:Kind` - For quick testing and exercises in local machine only requiring docker.
   - `Kubernetes: Single Node Kubeadm` - If you have a VM, just create a single node cluster for testing. **Prepared for ubuntu 22.04.
 Other systems require minor tweaking** (e.g. changing sources references.)

+> \[!IMPORTANT\]
+> For kubernetes exercises, if own an aws account, you can leverage my own repository [Creation of aws cluster with Docker-Ansible](https://github.com/paf-triarii/aws-kubeadm-simple-cluster-training).
+This will spin for you the required infrastructure for having a kubeadm cluster from scratch in aws environment, creating all the associated infrastructure and configuring the nodes.
+You will need only `Docker` and **valid aws credentials** to execute it!
+It is prepared for several regions covering including all eu-west, eu-south-2, eu-central-1. **The playbook has a simple entrypoint in Docker linked to two ansible playbooks.
+After deployment, you can comment the first one and use the second one to "reset" to default state the cluster as many times as you want - Feel free to 'break' without consequences**.

 - [`modules`](./modules/): this folder contains the different exercises created for preparation of certs as well as specific topis developed in depth.

   - `00_set_docker_v2_registry`: This module provides instructions to set up a Docker Registry V2 securely using self-signed certificates and configure the Docker daemon to trust this registry.